HesamShirdel/Automated-Stock-Trader-for-Tehran-Exchange/README.md

 run main.py

-# How do i get Historical Market data?
+# How do i get Historical Market data for Iran stock Market?
 use TSE Client

 you can get it from here: